Saline infusion sonohysterography (SIS)

 Though different studies showed 2D SIS to be equally diagnostic as 3D SIS, using the multiplanar technique after volume acquisition allows better identification of the exact nature and site of the intracavitary pathology which helps the treating physician planning his or her management.

-These 4 pictures show the following:
+These 4 images show the following:

-• 2D sagittal view of the uterus showing an echogenic abnormal area in the middle of the cavity.
+• 2D sagittal image of the uterus showing an echogenic abnormal area in the middle of the cavity.
 It does not show the exact nature of the pathology and how much of it is intracavitary.

-• The third photograph shows a 3D rendered coronal view of the same uterus after instillation of saline showing a submucous fibroid on the right side of the cavity.
+• The third image shows a 3D rendered coronal view of the same uterus after instillation of saline showing a submucous fibroid on the right side of the cavity.
 As well it delineates how much of the fibroid lies within the muscle or the uterine cavity.
 It was grade 0 in this case.
 This is an important piece of information prior to hysteroscopic excision.

 Tamoxifen effect